derat/twittuh/README.md

 ```
 Usage: twittuh [flag]... <user> <file>
 Creates an RSS feed from a Twitter user's timeline.
+Pass '-' for <file> to write feed to stdout.
 Flags:
   -browser-size string
         Browser viewport size (default "1024x8192")